efabless/BusWrap/README.md

 - The ``fifo`` property is used to specify whether this register is used to access a FIFO.
 If it is set to ``yes`` the FIFO has to be defined.

 ### FIFO Definitions
+This section defines FIFOs if there are any in the IP.
+For example:
 ```yaml
 fifos:
   - type: read